-- To remove a file from the list, click the 🗷 button to the right of it. - If you want to temporarily exclude files from the upload queue, uncheck the box 🗹 to the left of the file.
-The file will remain in the list, but will not be uploaded when you click the Upload button. - To remove all files from the list, click Clear List at the top of the window.
+- To remove a file from the list, click the 🔀 button to the right of it. - If you want to temporarily exclude files from the upload queue, uncheck the box will not be uploaded when you click the Upload button. - To remove all files from the list, click Clear List at the top of the window.